Ax or Axe: Which One Is Correct?

 Spell check accepts both spellings and dictionaries list them as correct.
 Writers want to know which one is right for American English, which one suits British English, and which looks more professional.
 This article solves that problem clearly.
 You will learn the exact difference

-between ax and axe, their history, spelling rules, common mistakes, real-life examples, usage trends, and expert advice so you can choose the correct spelling with confidence every time.
+between ax and axe, their history, spelling rules, common mistakes and expert advice so you can choose the correct spelling with confidence every time.

 Ax or Axe: Quick Answer